-Energy journalists were treated to not one but all three DECC (Commons) ministers – Secretary of State Ed Davey, Energy Minister John Hayes and Climate Change minister Greg Barker (plus two senior civil servants) at today’s Energy Bill press conference in the bowels of Whitehall Place.
+Energy journalists were treated to not one but all three DECC ministers – Secretary of State Ed Davey, Energy Minister John Hayes and Climate Change minister Greg Barker (plus two senior civil servants) at today’s Energy Bill press conference in the bowels of Whitehall Place.
 Here are the juicy bits.
-1. On nuclear strike … Continue reading
+1. On nuclear strike price … Continue reading

 Last week I attended SMi’s timely Shale Gas Environmental Summit in London.
 Timely because the UK government is now sending clear messages that there is too much hot air spouted about shale gas and believes it will not be a game-changer as in the United States.
 Here are my top ten ‘takeaways’ from the summit, … Continue reading